Your first six weeks

 - Check your emails regularly - this is now your official communication channel with Macquarie, your lecturers and tutors.

-- Make time to attend some activities and don't forget, Learning Skills have a range of workshops on this week to help you settle into your study routine.
+- Have a look at the Student Experience Map (Undergraduate or Postgraduate) to understand what activities are on offer at MQ and don't forget, Learning Skills have a range of workshops on this week to help you settle into your study routine.

 It's time to immerse yourself in study.
 It's a good idea to: